ongres/stackgres/doc/content/en/08-stackgres-web-api/02-rbac-authorization/_index.md

 ## Authentication

 In Kubernetes, you must be authenticated (logged in) before your request can be authorized (granted permission to access).
+The same applies to the Web UI of StackGres, you can choose between two authentication mechanism, the first one uses a Kubernetes `Secret` to handle the username and password used by the Web UI, and the other mechanism, available since version 1.3.0 of StackGres, is using an OpenID Connect Provider.

+### Local `Secret` mechanism
-The same applies to the Web UI of StackGres, you can create users to authenticate against a Kubernetes using a special `Secret` designed for that purpose to log in in the Web UI.
+By default, StackGres is configured to use a local `Secret` containing the username and password to authenticate into the REST API, you can create users to authenticate against a Kubernetes using a special `Secret` designed for that purpose to log in on the Web UI.

 The data that contains the secret must be in base64 format, and the password should be the concatenation of the api username plus the password itself.